Getting Meaningful Research Results

 Note: Plus (+) means the auction search results will include auctions that have the specified word in the title.
 Minus (-) means the results will exclude auctions with the specified word in the title.

-3. If you want to include only auctions that are in a particular category, click the This is the category button in the HammerTap research panel Category button and select the eBay category you want to search.
+3. If you want to include only auctions that are in a particular category, click the Category button and select the eBay category you want to search.

 4. Select the number of auctions you want to include in your research.